-Welcoming a baby is a life-changing experience — joyful and overwhelming.
-Many new parents find themselves facing unexpected emotional challenges, from mood swings and anxiety to difficulties adjusting to their new roles.
+Welcoming a baby into your family is a life-changing experience that comes with a unique set of gifts and challenges.
+Many new parents find themselves facing unexpected emotional shifts, from mood swings and anxiety to difficulties adjusting to their new roles.
 At Dr. Inzinna Psychological Services, we provide compassionate, evidence-based postpartum therapy to help you navigate these changes with support and confidence.

-It’s normal to experience the “baby blues” in the first days after childbirth.
-But when feelings of sadness, fear, or exhaustion persist, it may be a sign of a perinatal mood or anxiety disorder (PMAD).
-These are common, affecting 1 in 7 mothers — and they are treatable.
+It’s typical to experience the “baby blues” in the first days after childbirth.
+However, when feelings of sadness, fear, or exhaustion persist beyond 2 weeks, it may be a sign of a perinatal mood or anxiety disorder (PMAD).
+These are common, affecting 1 in 7 mothers — and they are highly treatable.

 Therapy offers a safe and supportive space to: